Praveen-Oruganti/Ramaiah-Skill-Academy-RSAGWPVLSI17/README.md

 ## Check Prime
 _File:NumberNPrime.asm_

 This program determines whether a given integer NN is a prime number.
 The number NN is provided in **register x10**.
-The program iteratively checks divisors starting from 2 up to NN
-​.
-If NN is divisible by any number in this range, it is not prime, and the program sets **x11 to 0.
-Otherwise, x11 is set to 1.** The loop employs the rem instruction to calculate the remainder and uses conditional branching (beq) to determine divisibility.
+The program iteratively checks divisors starting from **2 up to NN**.<br/>If NN is divisible by any number in this range, it is not prime, and the program sets **x11 to 0.** Otherwise, **x11 is set to 1.** The loop employs the rem instruction to calculate the remainder and uses conditional branching (beq) to determine divisibility.
 The algorithm is optimized by stopping when a divisor squared exceeds NN, reducing the number of iterations required.<br>

 ## Fibonacci Sequence
 _File:fibonacciSequence.asm_ <br>